Bon Jovi Cancels Tour, Band Wants Fans To Use Refunded Money To Pay Bills

 Bon Jovi has canceled their upcoming tour in support of their latest album Bon Jovi 2020.
 The band made the announcement on their social media page on Monday, April 20.
 Bon Jovi was to hit the road alongside popular 1980s and 1990s rocker Bryan Adams for what promised to be a double bill to remember for music fans.
 Instead, social distancing regulations set in place in response to the coronavirus pandemic caused the legendary band to scrap the two-month jaunt.

 Bon Jovi posted a statement on its Instagram page where they explained that instead of postponing the dates, they have opted to cancel the tour.

-In a statement published to Instagram alongside an official tour image, the band explained the most important reason they believe is necessary for aborting the tour.
+The band revealed the most important reason they believe is necessary for aborting the tour.

 “Due to the ongoing global pandemic, it is no longer feasible for Bon Jovi to tour this summer.
 Given these difficult times, we have made the decision to cancel the tour entirely.
-This will enable ticketholders to get refunds to help pay their bills or buy groceries,” said the statement.
+This will enable ticketholders to get refunds to help pay their bills or buy groceries.”

 View this post on Instagram